kieransandford/serverside_group_project/README.md

 #### FEATURES WE HOPE TO IMPLEMENT IN THE FUTURE:
 - Use polymorphism for the Pokemon: Pokemon superclass which then has "Ordinary" and "Rare" subclasses inheriting properties from it (possible inclusion of the use of method overloading)
-- Create a specific query for evolving a Pokemon which is hooked to the PokemonController
+- Create a method which ensures that all transactions associated with the business logic (when a Trainer purchases a pokemon) gets automatically written into a text file as a financial invoice

 #### IDEAS FOR THE FRONT END:
 - Use the randomly generated Pokemon query to highlight the "Pokemon of the Day"